jjenlarpayou/facebookads/README.md

 communication.
 To further analysis, this proejct aim to investigate the relationship between attributes and impressions.</p>

-## Dataset description
+## How to Run the Project
 The dataset under study comprises sponsored political ads from the Facebook Ad Library API.
 This dataset covers a period from October 1, 2023, to March 21, 2024.
 The data is structured in JSON format and contains detailed records of ad campaigns.
-The dataset consists of 17475418 rows and 26 columns with diUerent types.
+The dataset consists of 17475418 rows and 26 columns with diferrent types.
 These columns reflecting various aspects of the ad campaigns, including content creation details (ad_creation_time), creative details, campaign delivery metrics, and demographic targeting.

-## How to Run the Project

 ### Prerequisites
 #### **1. Required Software**